Does My Pet Need A Rabies Vaccination?

 How Do You Determine If My Pet Is In Heat?

-A pet’s heat status is confirmed during surgery through examination and visualization of the reproductive organs.
-When a female pet is in heat, the uterus can be inflamed, swollen, and have increased blood present when our doctor is performing the spay.
+A pet’s heat status is evident during surgery through examination and visualization of the reproductive organs.
+When a female pet is in heat, the uterus is inflamed, swollen, and has increased blood present when the doctor is performing the spay.
 It can also be noted that you may not notice any outward bleeding depending on where pets are at in their cycle and depending on time of year, age, diet, hormonal exposures etc.

 Why Is There An Extra Charge If My Pet Is In Heat or Pregnant?